Champignon Witch

-Champignon no Majo (シャンピニオンの魔女, Shanpinion no Majo) is a Japanese manga series written and illustrated by Tachibana Higuchi.
+Champignon Witch (シャンピニオンの魔女, Shanpinion no Majo) is a Japanese manga series written and illustrated by Tachibana Higuchi.
 It began serialization on Hakusensha's Manga Park manga website in October 2019.
-An anime television series adaptation produced by Typhoon Graphics and Qzil.la is set to premiere in January 2026.
+An anime television series adaptation produced by Typhoon Graphics and Qzil.la aired from January to March 2026.

+Plot

+Luna is a young witch who lives alone in a forest known for its poisonous mushrooms.
+Feared and shunned by nearby villagers for being a black witch in a kingdom ruled by white witches, Luna is believed to bring illness and death because of the poisonous mushrooms that she leaves everywhere she touches.
+Despite her reputation, Luna is gentle and kind, spending her days studying mushrooms, brewing medicines, and quietly helping others from afar.
+One day she meets someone who changes the course of her life forever.